robotastic/trunk-recorder/README.md

 |101	| 065	| D	| DCFD 01 Disp	| 01 Dispatch |	Fire Dispatch |	Fire | 1 |
 |2227 |	8b3	| D	| DC StcarYard	| Streetcar Yard |	Transportation |	Services | 3 |

+###Multiple SDR
+Most trunk systems use a wide range of spectrum.
+Often a more powerful SDR is needed to have enough bandwidth to capture all of the potential channels that a system may broadcast on.
+However it is possible to use multiple SDRs working together to cover all of the channels.
+This means that you can use a bunch of cheap RTL-SDR to capture an entire system.

+In addition to being able to use a cheaper SDR, it also helps with performance.
+When a single SDR is used, each of the Recorders gets fed all of the sampled signal.
+Each Recorder needs to cut down the multi-megasamples per second into a small 12.5Khz sliver.
+When you use multiple SDRs, each SDR is capturing only partial slice of the system so the Recorders have to cut down a much smaller amount of sample to get to the sliver they are interested in.
+This menans that you can have a lot more recorders running!

+To user mutliple SDRs, simply define additional Sources in the Source array.
+The `confing-multi-rtl.json.sample` has an example of how to do this.
+In order to tell the different SDRs apart and make sure they get the right error correction value, give them a serial number using the `rtl_eeprom -s` command and then specifying that number in the `device` setting for that Source.

 ###How Trunking Works
 Here is a little background on trunking radio systems, for those not familiar.
 In a Trunking system, one of the radio channels is set aside for to manage the assignment of radio channels to talkgroups.
 When someone wants to talk, they send a message on the control channel.
 The system then assigns them a channel and sends a Channel Grant message on the control channel.
 This lets the talker know what channel to transmit on and anyone who is a member of the talkgroup know that they should listen to that channel.